UPDATE: DOL Announces New Proposed OT Rule

 See the examples below for a better understanding of how to calculate overtime for both hourly employees and salaried non-exempt employees.

 The Paper Company paid Tom a production bonus of $200.
-He worked 48 hours this week and is paid $9 per hour.
+He worked 48 hours this week and is paid a $9 hourly rate.

 Tom’s total gross earnings: $632.00 + $52.72 = $684.72

-Sam is a call center employee who agreed to weekly pay of $600.
+Sam is a call center employee who agreed to be paid on a weekly basis of $600.
 She works fluctuating hours every week.
 Under the FLSA, her agreement does not waive her right to overtime pay.
 Last week she worked 44 hours and was also awarded a commission of $50.

 Sam’s total gross earnings: $650 + $88.64 = $738.64